Sudhanshurastogi10/Monte-Carlo-Simulation/README.md

 EVPI = EPPI − Best EMV
 EVPI = $506.10 − $1,556.10 = −$1,050.00
 Correct Interpretation: Since this is a cost-minimization problem, the EVPI equals the minimum EOL.
 Therefore, the value of perfect information is $1,050, representing the expected savings from never making a wrong decision.

+---
+The Monte Carlo simulation told us what would go wrong.
+The Decision Tree tells us what to do about it.